 Rent can be paid in person during normal business hours (Mon-Fri 9a - 4p).
 Be sure the check is properly labeled with your address.
 Important Notes: Place your name and property address on the check or money order to ensure that you are properly credited with rental payment.
 Review your check or money order and ensure it has the names of the payer and payee.

-Rent can be paid online, through your tenant portal, at https://BellPropertyMgmt.com/residents there is a small convenience fee of $2.95, when paying from a bank account.
+Rent can be paid online, through your tenant portal, at https://BellPropertyMgmt.com/residents There is no fee to pay from your checking or savings account, using ACH payments.